Two-Loop Helicity Amplitudes for Quark-Gluon Scattering in QCD and Gluino-Gluon Scattering in Supersymmetric Yang-Mills Theory: Conclusions

 So far the new two-loop amplitudes have been implemented in only a handful of phenomenological studies~\cite{PhotonPaper,Higgs}.
 We may anticipate that once general algorithms for dealing with infrared divergent phase space integrations at next-to-next-leading-order are developed (see {\it e.g.} ref.~\cite{NNLOPS}), many more phenomenological applications will follow.
 These applications would include the implementation of the two-loop amplitudes of this paper, or those of ref.~\cite{GOTYqqgg}, as ingredients in a numerical program for computing dijet production cross sections at hadron colliders at NNLO in QCD.
 When this task is accomplished, the intrinsic precision on the QCD predictions should reach the few percent level, providing a stringent test of the Standard Model at short distances.

 \acknowledgments We thank Babis Anastasiou, David Kosower and Henry Wong for helpful comments.
 We also thank Babis Anastasiou, Nigel Glover and Maria Elena~Tejeda-Yeomans for discussions regarding the one-loop-squared interference, and Nigel Glover and Maria Elena~Tejeda-Yeomans for communicating their results to us prior to publication.
+We thank Vittorio Del Duca, Giulio Falcioni, Lorenzo Magnea and Leonardo Vernazza for pointing out errors in eq.~(\ref{oneloopM22}) in an earlier version of this paper.
 Z.B. thanks SLAC, and L.D. thanks UCLA, for hospitality while this paper was being completed.